Fountain of The Sun, Rastau, The Missing Portion of the Ancient Egyptian Religion

 It is very logical to have all the dead, gods and people, to enter and leave the netherworld from the same points.
 The sun god in his night journey is dead; so why should he be excluded?

 Many think that the so-called Cleopatra's Bath is actually the historical fountain of the sun.
-By looking at pictures of this bath, and comparing it to what we think is the fountain of the sun, the two things look completely different; see the pictures below.
+By looking at pictures of this bath (below), and comparing it to what is shown in paintings, the two things look completely different.

 Left: Cleopatra's Bath, Right: Fountain of the Sun as shown in Egyptian paintings

 Cleopatra's Bath doesn't only look different, but it is also located about one km away from the temple of Amun.

 A reference book on Google Books was found with information that agrees with the paintings and the location; the book suggests that it is similar to a well of water, and located a bout 37 meters only from the entrance of the temple: